NoroffFEU/development-platforms/Github-case-study.md

 - **Pull requests**:  These allow developers to submit project modifications for review and discussion before merging them into the main repository.
 - **Branching and merging**: This feature allows developers to work on multiple versions of a project at the same time, quickly incorporating their changes into the main code.
 - **Integration**: GitHub can be combined with many different other programmes and services, such as well-known IDEs, project management tools, and continuous integration systems.
-- **GitHub Actions**: allows developers to automate a variety of software development tasks such as code creation, testing, and deployment.It offers a quick way to automate regular processes, including creating and testing pull requests, as well as more complex workflows that incorporate other programmes and services.
+- **GitHub Actions**: allows developers to automate a variety of software development tasks such as code creation, testing, and deployment.
+It offers a quick way to automate regular processes, including creating and testing pull requests, as well as more complex workflows that incorporate other programmes and services.
 A wide range of tools and programming languages can be utilised with GitHub Actions due to their flexibility.
 - **GitHub Pages**: enables the creation and publication of websites directly from a GitHub repository, making it simple to share documentation, project details, and other resources with others.
 - **GitHub Enterprise**: provides additional security and compliance capabilities, as well as the ability for businesses to run their own GitHub instance on their own servers.

 ## Strengeths

- Usability: GitHub's user-friendly interface makes it simple for developers to explore and use the site, even if they are unfamiliar with version control and collaboration tools.
+- Usability: GitHub's user-friendly interface makes it simple for developers to explore and use the site, even if they are unfamiliar with version control and collaboration tools.
 - Widely utilized: GitHub is widely used by teams and developers, making it simple to collaborate and share code with others.
 It is simple for new users to get started because many developers are familiar with GitHub's capabilities and process.
 - Strong community: GitHub has a large and active developer and user community that offers a number of resources and support to those in need.
 - GitHub Actions: Allows you to automate, personalize, and execute software development workflows directly within your repository.